-Rant aside, I've been going through some of my notes from that film genre class.
-It was well-designed: each week, we watched two or three films from a particular genre and read a bit of genre theory to help understand them.
+With 20-20 hindsight, I’ve been going through some of my notes from that film genre class.
+It was well-designed: each week, we watched two or three films from a particular genre and read a bit of genre theory to help us understand them.
 Often, the films crossed nations or other sorts of borders, showing just how complicated film genre can be.

-One week, we watched Shane and Yojimbo as cross-cultural examples of the western, which is tied to the history of the samurai film in Japan.
+One week, we watched Shane and Yojimbo as cross-cultural examples of the Western, which is historically connected to the samurai film in Japan.
 Both films are titled based on the names of their protagonists and, in each case, the narrative focuses on a male figure entering a town on a “frontier.”
-Barry Langford offers an interesting comment about the frontier trope, noting that within the western genre it is often used to depict a a sort of between-ness, "not a clear boundary but . . . uncertain and shifting" (63).
-This is apparent in both Shane and Yojimbo, each film narrating a solitary man entering a transforming social environment as a way of mediating between the "old" and the "new."
+Barry Langford noted that within the Western genre the frontier depicts a sort of between-ness, “not a clear boundary but . . . uncertain and shifting” (63).
+This is apparent in both Shane and Yojimbo, each film narrating a man in a transforming social environment, mediating between the “old” and the “new.”

-The "man" of it all is important.
-Both films rely on a return--or at least an echo--of a supposedly "authentic” masculinity.
-The first battle between Seibei and Ushitora is illustrative of this: Yojimbo sits on a tower laughing as the two gangs scare each other but are unable to actually fight.
+The “man” of it all is important.
+Both films rely on a return–or at least an echo–of a supposedly “authentic” masculinity.
+The first battle between Seibei and Ushitora illustrates this: Yojimbo sits on a tower laughing as the two gangs scare each other but are unable to actually fight.
 Alternatively, Shane explains to Joey that a real gunfighter only needs one pistol (setting himself apart from the “Black hat” villain who uses two) and later relates to Marion that guns are mere tools to be used by good or bad men.
 Yojimbo takes a similar stance, one step removed: the sword wielded by the good man is juxtaposed against the villain with the pistol.